Announcement: New Prayer Books Available

 When the abbey rises from its ashes

 In 1874, President Mac Mahon decreed its renovation and it was classified as a Historic Monument .
 At the end of the 19th century, the site underwent major restoration work.
-And to facilitate access from the continent, the road dike was built in 1879.
+And to facilitate access from the mainland, the road dike was built in 1879.

 In 1966, a small community of monks under the direction of Father Bruno de Senneville, a monk from Bec-Hellouin, resumed life on the Mount.